jube/libtmx/README.md

 * [Boost.Range](www.boost.org/libs/range/) (header only library)
 * [Boost String Algorithms](http://www.boost.org/libs/algorithm/string) (header only library)

+## Documentation

+Check the [online documentation of the current version of `libtmx`](http://jube.github.io/libtmx/index.html).
+This a doxygen documentation with some additional examples for rendering a map.

 ## Build and install

 You can download the sources directly from github: